BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 # Sensor Fusion Library

 ## Introduction
-An easy-to-use interface to the **NXP Sensor Fusion version 7** algorithms.
+An easy-to-use interface to the **NXP Sensor Fusion version 7** algorithms, providing orientation data derived from a 9 degrees-of-Freedom motion sensor.

 It is configured to work with the Adafruit breakout board #3643 using the *NXP FXOS8700* magnetometer/accelerometer and *FXAS21002* gyroscope